-Under Article 6(3) of the Habitats Directive, any plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans projects, having regard to the conservation objectives of that designated site.
-In this case, the DAFM undertook a Stage 1 screening in relation to nineteen Natura 2000 sites and concluded that an appropriate assessment should be undertaken in relation to Slieve Aughty SPA with other sites screened out.
-In relation to Glendree Bog SAC, the proposal is for felling and reforestation and is over 500 metres from the SAC at its nearest point and lies at a lower elevation with no hydrological connection and separated by existing forest.
-The FAC does not consider that any convincing evidence has been provided to it that the proposal would result in a likely significant effect on this site or that the DAFM had erred in its screening of the proposal itself.
-In relation to Slieve Aughty SPA, an appropriate assessment report and determination was undertaken and mitigation measures were derived and incorporated into the licence conditions.
+Under Article 6(3) of the Habitats Directive, a plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans or projects, having regard to the conservation objectives of that designated site.
+In this case, the DAFM undertook a Stage 1 screening in relation to twelve Natura 2000 sites and concluded that an appropriate assessment should be undertaken in relation to Slieve Aughty SPA with other sites screened out.
+An appropriate assessment report and determination were prepared, and mitigation measures were derived and incorporated into the licence conditions.
 However, the documentation provided to the FAC was dated after the licence was issued and the FAC cannot assess the determination undertaken at the time of licensing.
 In addition, the Appendix provided in the report is not complete while reference is made to its contents in the document.
-The FAC also noted the request from the NPWS that the local Wildlife Ranger be contacted prior to felling being undertaken during a specified period and considers that this should be included as a condition of the licence if a decision to issue the licence is made.
+The FAC also noted the request from the NPWS that the local Wildlife Ranger be contacted prior to felling being undertaken during a specified period and considers that this should be included as a condition of the licence if an approval is issued.

-The FAC noted that the DAFM failed to carry out an in-combination assessment before the decision to grant the licence was made.
+The FAC also noted that the DAFM failed to carry out an in-combination assessment before the decision to grant the licence was made.
 The DAFM subsequently submitted to the FAC listings of other plans and projects.
 Having regard to the nature of the site and the surrounding area, and to the nature and number of other forestry projects listed, the FAC is satisfied that the failure of the DAFM to carry out a satisfactory in combination assessment prior to the granting of the licence constituted a significant error in the making of the decision the subject of the appeal.
 In addition, the FAC considers that it was provided with an appropriate assessment determination that post dated the licence and that such a determination, where required, must be made prior to a licence being issued.
-The FAC considers this issue to be a further significant error.
+The FAC is satisfied that this issue also represents a significant error.

-In the above circumstances and based on the information before it, the FAC concluded that the decision of the DAFM should be set aside and remitted to the Minister to carry out a screening for appropriate assessment under Article 6 of the Habitats Directive for likely significant effects on European sites of the proposal, itself and in combination with other plans and projects, and an appropriate assessment where required to include Slieve Aughty SPA, having regard to the best available scientific information before a new decision is made.
+In the above circumstances, the FAC concluded that the decision of the DAFM should be set aside and remitted to the Minister to carry out a screening for appropriate assessment under Article 6 of the Habitats Directive of the likely significant effects on European sites of the proposal, itself and in combination with other plans and projects, and an appropriate assessment where required to include Slieve Aughty SPA, having regard to the best available scientific information before the making of a new decision.